 The use of the word “professional” to describe master’s degrees is certainly not new.
 In fact, degrees leading to careers in industry and government have been a feature of North American graduate education for decades.
-Western Science is home to three professional programs, each leveraging technical skills developed during undergraduate science degrees and expanding portfolios to include management, communications and leadership skills valued across the private and public sectors.
+Western Science is home to four professional programs, each leveraging technical skills developed during undergraduate science degrees and expanding portfolios to include management, communications and leadership skills valued across the private and public sectors.
 Each professional program in the Faculty of Science offers a work term component.
 Details for students and prospective employers for each individual program are available on their respective program pages.

 The Master of Data Analytics (MDA) is designed to produce professionals ready to pursue an analytics-focused career within the public and private sectors.
 The MDA program takes students from a range of backgrounds and provides them with the technical skill-sets required in the field of data analytics as well as the opportunity to gain practical experience by applying those skills in an organizational setting.

 Western Science's professional Master's in Environment and Sustainability is designed to provide students with the practical skills required for a career in environmental sciences and sustainability.
 Through a combination of course-based and interdisciplinary learning and a work term, the MES program prepares our students for leadership roles in industry, non-governmental organizations, or in a government department.